woodwerk/alfred_phone_number_cleaner/README.md

-# alfred_phone_number_cleaner
+# Alfred Phone Number Cleaner
-A workflow to remove extraneous characters from a phone number on the clipboard
+A workflow to remove non-digit characters from a phone number on the clipboard.